zhihanyang2022/sylvester-flows/README.md

 # Sylvester normalizing flows

+_One key problem of planar flow and Sylvester flows alike is that they can only be used for variational inference but not for density estimation given a dataset (this is because they cannot evaluate the log probability of a data point)._

 This is a demo PyTorch repository for "Sylvester Normalizing Flows for Variational Inference" (UAI 2018).

 ```bibtex